Nllii/Chem_1311/README.md

 ### Afloat method, simple idea: [Basic jailbreaking idea](https://github.com/Flipboard/FLEX)
 Instead trying to  access sources during the exam during runtime, how about creating an applicaiton that is required during runtime.
 No need to do code injection into respondus lockdown browser.
-> I found out Apple Core services like `.help` is allowed to run during the exam
+> I found out Apple Core services like `.help` is allowed to run during the exam.
-> Meaning you can create applications using WebKit
+> So one can create applications using WebKit
 > Edit Information Property List
 > Add Property to info.plist
 >> `Application is background only: YES`